Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 :   Your smite cauterise wounds.
 One creature of your choice that you can see within 30 feet gain **:trt-hp: Hit Points** equals twice your Proficiency Bonus.

 **Tailwind Smite** <br>_Eagle_
 :   Your smite grants swiftness.
-Each creature of your choice that you can see within 30 feet has their **:rsc-spd: Speed** increased by 10 feet until the start of your next turn.
+Each creature of your choice that you can see within 30 feet has their **:rsc-spd: Speed**{.mv} increased by 10 feet until the start of your next turn.

 **Marking Smite** <br>_Wolf_
 :   Primordial Flare surrounds the target.
 Until the start of your next turn, the target takes extra **(Prof. Bonus) :dmg-fire: Fire**{ .dmg-fire } damage when it is hit by an attack roll.